What we’re about

 I have been leading worship for the past 20 years and I absolutely love it!
 I count it a privilege to use the gifts God has given me to worship Him and to lead others to do the same.
 It never ceases to amaze me how God ministers to His people through me, in spite of me.
 It’s easy to make worship about music, technique, songs and methods and while these things are a part of it, worship is primarily about who and what we love.
 It is my desire to inspire and encourage others in their walk with Christ to :…love the Lord your God with all your heart and with all your soul and with all your mind,” (Matthew 22:37 NIV), which is the heart of worship and to challenge them to develop their God-given talents and use them to glorify God.

 I was born and raised in Chilliwack, and currently still live there with my husband, Scott Henderson who works at Columbia Bible College and whom I have been married to since 1992.
 We have two adult daughters, Rachael and Emily who are out and about!
-I have a heart for people, especially those new to our country and felt led to this position here at TLC when I heard that it was an intentional inter-cultural church.
 In my spare time I can be found outdoors gardening or hiking, or in my house cooking for friends and family.
-I also volunteer with Chilliwack Learning, helping lead a conversation circle at the local library and tutoring an Iranian couple in ESL with Scott.
+I also volunteer with Chilliwack Learning, helping lead a conversation circle at the local library.
 I really enjoy being part of a team and supporting those within TLC in my administration role.